owntracks/android/README.md

-OwnTracks Android App
+OwnTracks for Android
 =======

 This is the OwnTracks Android app.

-For more information see the (main repository)[https://github.com/owntracks/owntracks].
+For more information see the [main repository](https://github.com/owntracks/owntracks).